Connecting Representative Periods in Energy System Optimization Models using Markov Transition Matrices: Introduction

+The main contribution of this paper is a novel reformulation of \textit{intra}-RP constraints, which we call the \Markov.
+While Transition Matrices have previously been used to link RPs~\cite{tejada-arango_enhanced_2018, wogrin_new_2014, orgaz_temporal_2022}, we instead use the Transition Matrix to supply \textit{expected} boundary values for the existing \textit{intra}-RP constraints, without introducing any additional variables or constraints.
+The general concept applies to any time-linking constraint, and we also extend it to constraints spanning multiple time steps and to binary variables.
+Unlike approaches that introduce new transition constructions between periods~\cite{moradi-sepahvand_representative_2024}, our reformulation leaves the number of variables and constraints unchanged.
+It outperforms existing methods when transitions between periods carry information that current methods discard, while matching them otherwise.
+The approach is demonstrated using an illustrative case study and the updated IEEE Reliability Test System (RTS-GMLC)~\cite{barrowsIEEEReliabilityTest2020}.

 The remainder of this paper is organized as follows.
 In Section~\ref{sec:EdgeHandling}, the challenge regarding transitions between RPs is introduced.
-Current state-of-the-art formulations are shown and their limitations are discussed, after which the suggested solution of using Markov-Matrices is introduced in Section~\ref{sec:Markov}.
-The approach is extended to connecting multiple time steps (Section~\ref{sec:MultipleTimeSteps}), and a method to handle binary variables is shown (Section~\ref{sec:BinaryVariables}).
-Lastly, the practical benefits are demonstrated in two case studies in Section~\ref{sec:CaseStudies}, before concluding and discussing potential future research in Section~\ref{sec:Conclusion}.
+Current state-of-the-art formulations are shown, and their limitations are discussed, after which the suggested solution (the \Markov) is introduced in Section~\ref{sec:Markov}.
+The approach is extended to connecting multiple time steps (Subsection~\ref{subsec:MultipleTimeSteps}), and a method to handle binary variables is shown (Subsection~\ref{subsec:BinaryVariables}).
+Lastly, the practical benefits are demonstrated in two case studies and discussed in Section~\ref{sec:CaseStudies}, before concluding and outlining potential future research in Section~\ref{sec:Conclusion}.